Skip to main content

 </Response>

-We used the <Record> verb to start the recording, which will then be available from your SignalWire Space under the LaML section.
+We used the <Record> verb to start the recording, which will then be available from your SignalWire Space in the "Storage" section, within "Recordings".

 The <Record> verb accepts a large number of optional attributes which can be used to notify the state of a recording to an external URL, to define a set of keys that will stop the recording, to enable voice transcription, and much more.
 Check out the technical documentation.